carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     Note that you can set the baseline even to negative values.
 This is what Popochiu automatically does when you name your prop `Background` or `bg`, to make sure your background is always at the very back of the scene.
 Keep this in mind too, if you change the baseline of other elements programmatically (via a script).

 !!! tip
-    If you need pixel-perfect precision, you can set the baseline and the hotspot's _Walk to point_ coordinates by inputing them in the inspector.
+    If you need pixel-perfect precision, you can set the baseline and the hotspot's _Walk to point_ coordinates by inputting them in the inspector.

     ![Popochiu Clickable properties](../assets/images/getting-started/game_stub-room-14-hs_pc_inspector.png "Set baseline and walk to point in the inspector")